 An 8 week POPAT Preparation Program is available.
 For details contact Jason Weber at 306-966-1006 or e-mail him at email@example.com.

 Application and Initial Interview

-Upon successful completion of both of the tests, complete and submit the Constable Information and Application Form and Personal Disclosure Form .
+Upon successful completion of both of the tests, complete and submit the Constable Information, Application and Personal Disclosure Forms.
 Applications will be reviewed and selected candidates will participate in a pre-employment interview.
 This detailed interview will include questions on each applicant's understanding of policing and why he or she has chosen policing as a career.